kmokos/requirements-safety-assesment/README.md

 java -jar ReqDoSA-1.0.jar

 Inside the Model folders are the requirements together the supporting DSO.
 While in the Model folder, you can find the final version of the SLIM model used in Compass toolset.

+More on the approach can be found in https://depend.csd.auth.gr/software/requirements-safety-assesment